×

 When we asked people living in Las Tablas about club and activities where newcomers can meet others, they responded:

 "Expats in Las Tablas often join local clubs and organizations to meet people and immerse themselves in the local culture.
 These can include language exchange clubs, where they can practice their Spanish and help locals with English, or sports clubs such as soccer or surfing, which are popular in the area.
 There are also various cultural and community groups that expats can join.
 These can range from art and music groups to volunteering organizations.
 Participating in these groups not only allows expats to meet people, but also to contribute to the local community and learn more about Panamanian culture.
 In addition to joining clubs and organizations, expats often meet people through social events and gatherings.
 These can include local festivals, concerts, and other public events.
 Many expats also meet people through their work or by simply striking up conversations with locals in cafes, restaurants, or other public places.
 Another popular way for expats to meet people in Las Tablas is through online platforms and social media groups.
 There are several online communities and forums for expats living in Panama, where they can connect with others, ask questions, and share experiences.
 Lastly, taking classes or workshops is another great way for expats to meet people.
 This could be a cooking class, a dance class, or a workshop on Panamanian history or culture.
-Not only does this provide an opportunity to learn something new, but it also provides a social setting where expats can meet and interact with others who share similar interests," said one expat in Las Tablas.
+Not only does this provide an opportunity to learn something new, but it also provides a social setting where expats can meet and interact with others who share similar interests," wrote one member in Las Tablas.

 What should I bring when moving to Las Tablas?